queenfonsa-arch/farhiyaomar-phase-0-html-riyadh-blog-lab/SOURCE.md

 SMALLER SUB HEAD

 `History`
+amels-in-truck.jpg`
 PARAGRAPH 2

-`Riyadh (/rɨˈjɑːd/; Arabic: الرياض‎ ar-Riyāḍ pronounced [arːiˈjɑːdˤ],"The Gardens") is the capital and largest city of Saudi Arabia.
-It is also the capital of Riyadh Province, and belongs to the historical regions of Najd and Al-Yamama.
-It is situated in the center of the Arabian Peninsula on a large plateau, and is home to 5,254,560 people, and the urban center of a region with a population of close to 7 million people.`
+`Riyadh d/; Arabic: الض‎ ar-Riyāḍ pronounced [arːiˈjɑːdˤ],"The Gardens") is the capital and largest city of Saudi Arab(/rɨˈjɑːia.
+It is also the capital of Riyadh Province, and belongs to the historical rlargeegions of Najd and Al-Yamama.
+It is situated in the center of the Arabian Peninsula on a  plateau, and is home to 5,254,560 people, and the urban center of a region with a population of close to 7 million peopleريا.`

 IMAGE 2 FILE